dramforever/easyriscv/index.md

     ebreak
 ```

-Eh, close enough to a greeting the entire world.
-We could refactor it a bit to
+Eh, close enough to greeting the entire world.
+We could refactor it a bit to use
-use a loop, or whatever...
+a loop, or whatever...
 Now that we think about it, how about going one step
 further and organize our code into some functions?

 # Functions